-COMMUNICATION IN GLOBAL CONTEXTS
+COMM 3321 (3).
+COMMUNICATION IN GLOBAL CONTEXTS.
 This course provides an international perspective to the study of corporate communication and public affairs.
-Emphasis on experiential study allows students' exposure to professional practitioners in both political and corporate arenas.
+Emphasis on experiential study allows students exposure to professional practitioners in both political and corporate arenas.
 Students explore opportunities and challenges involved in working in corporate communication in an international forum.
+Prerequisite: C or better in COMM 2310 (or 3300), 2327, 2308 (or 3355), and 2375.

-ARGUMENTATION AND ADVOCACY
+COMM 3327 (3).
+ARGUMENTATION AND ADVOCACY.
 Explores concepts characterizing rational discourse with a concern for examining validity and fallacy.
 Students consider traditional and contemporary models for analyzing argument, including an examination of the philosophy of argument and practical inquiry into the uses of debates on contemporary social issues.
 Reserved for communication studies majors or minors.